Parul Chauhan

 Parul Chauhan Thakkar is an Indian television actress.
 She is known for her portrayal as Ragini Sharma in Sapna Babul Ka...Bidaai and Swarna Goenka in Yeh Rishta Kya Kehlata Hai.
 Before venturing into acting, she did modelling.
 In 2009, she participated as a contestant in the reality series Jhalak Dikhhla Jaa 3.

 Career

 Chauhan started her career playing the lead role of Ragini Ranvir Rajvansh in the show Sapna Babul Ka...Bidaai from 2007 to 2010.
 In 2009, Parul then participated in Jhalak Dikhhla Jaa Season 3.

 In 2010, she replaced Shalini Chandran as the lead in the television series Rishton Se Badi Pratha.
 She was seen in shows like Punar Vivah - Ek Nayi Umeed, Meri Aashiqui Tumse Hi.
-From 2016 to 2019, Chauhan played a pivotal role of Suvarna Goenka, the lead character's mother-in-law in Yeh Rishta Kya Kehlata Hai.
+From 2016 to 2019, Chauhan played the pivotal role of Swarna Gupta Goenka (male lead - Kartik's step-mother) in Yeh Rishta Kya Kehlata Hai.

 Television

 Personal life

-Chauhan hails from Lakhimpur in Uttar Pradesh.
+Chauhan was born in Kesriganj, Sitapur district, and later moved with her family to Singhai near the Nepal border.
+She completed her early education in Lakhimpur Kheri before relocating to Mumbai to pursue her career.
 On 12 December 2018, Chauhan married Chirag Thakkar.